atul-g/dog_breed_identification/README.md

 The dataset comprises of 120 classes/breeds of dogs with a total of 20,580 images.

-I used the pre-trained [VG19](https://keras.io/applications/#vgg19) model fom keras.applications and added a dense layer to it to train the model.
+I used the pre-trained [VG19](https://keras.io/applications/#vgg19) model fom keras.applications and added a dense layer to the model.
 [ImageDataGenerator](https://keras.io/preprocessing/image/) from Keras's image preprocessing was used for image augmentation.
-Model was compiled and trainde for 50 epochs with a batch size of 32 (alterable).
+Model was compiled and trained for 50 epochs with a batch size of 32 (alterable).